 Robbie Burns Supper

 The tradition of having a Burns Supper started in 1801, just five years after his death.
 Nine men who knew Burns celebrated dinner in Burns Cottage in Alloway, Scotland to celebrate his life and works.
-The dinner focussed on a good haggis, recitation of his poetry and singing of his songs to toast the memory of their friend and hero.
+The dinner focused on a good haggis, recitation of his poetry and singing of his songs to toast the memory of their friend and hero.

 Each January, The Kincardine Scottish Pipe Band arranges a dinner in his honour, following a traditional Burns Supper of music, poetry and memories of Burns.

-We hope to see you there!
+We look forward to seeing you there!